Baclayon Church: Façade

-Interiors
+Interior

 The church entrance is flanked by an arcade leading to the narthex.
-The entrance to the choir loft and the carosa for the images of saints is found on the right and left side of the narthex respectively.
+The entrance to the choir loft and some carosa (processional carriage) for images of saints are found on the right and left side of the narthex, respectively.
 Since the floor inside is lower than the ground outside, a new floor made of wood (particularly molave) was installed in 1852 which was later replaced by brick tiles from 1874 to 1875.

-Reddish paintings on wooden panels commissioned by Father Antonio Ubeda from 1856 to 1859 can be found inside the church.
+Reddish paintings on wooden panels commissioned by Father Antonio Úbeda from 1856 to 1859 can be found inside the church.
 These are the Ascension of Our Lord and Pentecost on the doorway; and two portraits of the Doctors of the Church.
 A third portrait belonging to the set of Doctors of the Church is on the church museum while the fourth portrait is lost.
 The paintings Agony in the Garden and Crowning of Thorns, also commissioned by Father Úbeda, is currently housed at the San Agustin Museum in Intramuros, Manila.
 The works of art are done by Liberato Gachalian.

 Murals, mostly replaced by monochromatic tin sheets, were also present on the church's ceilings.
 Though most ceiling paintings were unpreserved, an original work of Max Aya-ay in 1957 can still be seen on portions of the crossing.
-The walls were originally adorned with wooden images of Stations of the Cross commissioned by Father Ubeda in 1859 which were later replaced by European-made images.
+The walls were originally adorned with wooden images of Stations of the Cross commissioned by Father Úbeda in 1859 which were later replaced by European-made images.

-A Baroque and Neoclassical pulpit made in the 1870s is located on the right side (epistle) of the church, facing the altar.
+A Baroque and Neoclassical pulpit made in the 1870s is located on the right (epistle) side of the church, facing the altar.
+Its abat-voix (sounding board) has an image of the Holy Ghost in a gloriole painted on the underside.
 Connected to the convent is the tribuna, a private area for guests and visiting priests on the epistle side.
-A silver sanctuary lamp, dated 1835 and additional details such as sconce added in 1874, is hanged on the crossing.
+A silver sanctuary lamp, dated 1835 and additional details such as sconce added in 1874, hangs in the crossing.